- How to Choose the Best Siding Option for Your Home Exterior

 Taken straight from the mouth of James Hardie chief marketing officer, Sean Gadd, the James Hardie line of products offer,

 There are so many pros to this siding that they typically offset this Hardie Board’s con: the initial investment, or cost.
-Hardie Board siding is a higher financial investment than vinyl siding; however, it lasts longer too.
+Hardie Board siding is a more expensive investment based on the total square feet than vinyl siding; however, it lasts much longer too.

 Considering this aspect in your decision-making process, understand you will enjoy this excellent siding for up to 50 years!
 This financial investment also enhances your home’s resale value and provides you with the greatest returns on investment (ROI) in the industry.